Epix-Incorporated/Adonis/README.md

 ### Method 1 (recommended): Official Roblox Model

-* [Take a copy](https://www.roblox.com/library/7510622625/) of the Adonis loader model from the Roblox Library
+1. [Take a copy](https://www.roblox.com/library/7510622625/) of the Adonis loader model from the Roblox Library

-* Insert the model into Studio using the Toolbox, and place it under `ServerScriptService` (do not leave it in the Workspace!)
+2. Insert the model into Studio using the Toolbox, and place it under `ServerScriptService` (do not leave it in the Workspace!)

 ### Method 2: GitHub Releases

-* Download the `rbxm` file snapshot from the [latest release](https://github.com/Sceleratis/Adonis/releases/latest)
+1. Download the `rbxm` file snapshot from the [latest release](https://github.com/Sceleratis/Adonis/releases/latest).
-* Import the model file into Studio
+2. Import the model file into Studio.

-  * Note: By default, snapshots included in releases have <a href="#%EF%B8%8F-debug-mode">`DebugMode`</a> enabled.
+ℹ️ <b>Note:</b> By default, snapshots included in releases have <a href="#%EF%B8%8F-debug-mode">`DebugMode`</a> enabled.

 ### Method 3: Filesystem

-* Download the repository to your computer's file system
+1. Download the repository to your computer's file system.
-* Install and use a plugin like [Rojo](https://rojo.space/) to compile Adonis into a `rbxmx` file
+2. Install and use a plugin like [Rojo](https://rojo.space/) to compile Adonis into a `rbxmx` file.
-  * If using Rojo, you can run `rojo build /path/to/adonis -o Adonis.rbxmx` to build a `rbxmx`
+  * If using Rojo, you can run `rojo build /path/to/adonis -o Adonis.rbxmx` to build a `rbxmx`.
-* Import the compiled model file into Studio
+3. Import the compiled model file into Studio.

-  * Note: By default, loaders compiled from the repository have <a href="#%EF%B8%8F-debug-mode">`DebugMode`</a> enabled. **⚠️ This method compiles the _bleeding edge_ version of Adonis, which may be not fully tested and highly unstable.**
+ℹ️ <b>Note:</b> By default, loaders compiled from the repository have <a href="#%EF%B8%8F-debug-mode">`DebugMode`</a> enabled.

+**⚠️ Method 3 compiles the _bleeding edge_ version of Adonis, which may be not fully tested and highly unstable.**

+### ⚙️ Configuring Adonis

+Once you've inserted the Adonis loader into your game, open Adonis_Loader > Config > Settings, and change ``settings.DataStoreKey`` to something absolutely random (eg. `"2fgi02e)^Q"`).
+This is for security as it prevents serverside tampering with Adonis's datastores.

+You may then edit the Settings module to configure Adonis to suit your game.
+Instructions and elaboration are provided within the Settings module.

 ## 🛠️ Debug Mode